-The actions of married couples are concluded by Bodenmann & Randall (2020) that couples who get a source of stress from outside will get negative dyadic coping behavior from their spouses, resulting in a low level of husband and wife relationships.
-Conversely, if the source of stress from the husband and wife relationship is positive dyadic coping, it affects increasing the harmonious relationship.
+The actions of married couples are concluded by Bodenmann & Randall (2020) that couples who get a source of stress from outside will get negative dyadic coping behavior from their spouses, resulting in a low level of husband and wife harmonious relationships.
+Conversely, if the source of stress from the husband and wife relationship is positive dyadic coping, it has an effect on increasing the harmonious relationship.
 Rusu et al. (2020) further developed positive dyadic copying that can improve harmonious relationships.
-He said positive dyadic copying behavior in the form of (1) the husband or wife supporting a partner who is under stress, (2) husband or wife's perception of how well to support him when stressed, and (3) joint efforts to deal with stress.
-Couples who more often use positive dyadic coping tend to be more harmonious than couples who rarely or do not use dyadic coping.
+He said positive positive dyadic copying behavior in the form of (1) husband or wife supporting a partner who is under stress, (2) husband or wife's perception of how well to support him when stressed, (3) joint efforts to deal with stress.
+Apparently, couples who more often use positive dyadic coping tend to be more harmonious than couples who rarely or do not use dyadic coping.

-Couples use positive dyadic copying or negative dyadic copying depending on the match between the needs and expectations of the couple and this can be done by communicating openly about stress and its resolution and trying to appreciate and respect each other (Bodenmann et al., 2018).
+Couples use positive dyadic copying or negative dyadic copying depending on the match between the needs and expectations of the couple and can be done by communicating openly about stress and its resolution and trying to appreciate and respect each other (Bodenmann et al., 2018).
 Dyadic coping is an effective way to cope with daily problems because it can increase marital satisfaction (Won & Seol, 2020).
 Furthermore, it is explained that marital satisfaction is greatly influenced by how to deal with stress, whether using positive or negative ways towards their spouses.
-As explained by Won & Seol, (2020), the husband's stress, which is overcome positively or negatively, has an indirect effect on the wife's marital satisfaction.
-In contrast, wives' stress that is dealt with positively has a direct effect on husbands' marital satisfaction (Jiménez-Picón et al., 2021; Won & Seol, 2020).
-In other words, there are differences in responses between husbands and wives to dyadic coping that ultimately affect couple harmony.
+Explained by Won & Seol, (2020), husband's stress, which is overcome positively or negatively, has an indirect effect on wife's marital satisfaction.
+In contrast, wives' stress that is dealt with positively has a direct effect on husbands' magital satisfaction (Jiménez-Picón et al., 2021; Won & Seol, 2020).
+In other words, there are differences in responses between husbands and gives to dyadic coping that ultimately affect couple harmony.
 In other words, there are differences in responses between husbands and wives to dyadic coping that ultimately affect couple harmony.

 One interesting thing to understand is that there are differences in responses between husbands and wives in handling or resolving pressure or problems.
 As a research novelty, the researcher considers that it is still necessary to deepen the research by raising the differences in strategies between husbands and wives in overcoming pressure to achieve a harmonious couple (Won & Seol, 2020).
-The purpose of the study is to determine the effect of dyadic coping on the achievement of harmonious relationships between husbands and wives.
-So, the research hypotheses built are (1) the influence of dyadic coping on the achievement of harmonious relationships in the husband group.
-(2) the influence of dyadic coping on the achievement of harmonious relationships in the wife group.
+The purpose of the study is to determine the effect of dyadic coping on the achievement of harmonious relationships in husbands and wives.
+So, the research hypotheses built are (1) the influence of dyadic coping on the achievement of harmonious relationships in the wife group.
 Research is important because it is expected to reduce the divorce rate in Indonesia, which is increasing every year.
 If married couples understand the similarities or differences, especially in terms of coping with life pressures with positive dyadic copying, it is expected to be easier to establish a harmonious relationship.